UploadX/UploadX/docs/nginx.md

 **Notes**

 * You will need a valid SSL certificate from a Certificate Authority,
-* We recommend using [Let's Encrypt](https://letsencrypt.org/)for a free TLS certificate
+* We recommend using [Let's Encrypt](https://letsencrypt.org/) for a free TLS certificate
     * We strongly recommend using [AcmeTool](https://github.com/hlandau/acme) to automate the certificate issuance and renewal process

 ##### Nginx Site Config